Swarthmore College Logo

 A.

 SwatWorks Micro-Internships are funded by Swarthmore Career Services.
-There is no cost to post Micro-Internships, and you will not receive an invoice for the first 40-hours of projects posted during the Summer 2023 SwatWorks Program.
+You will not receive an invoice for this project.

 A.